DanManN/inv_icarus/README.md

 In this game, you (players) are suppose to control drones to do the eliminate task by controlling them to explode on space trash.

 * Camera Control
-  * WASD, QE and mouse scrolling
+  * Main Camera: WASD, QE and mouse scrolling.
+Press "M" to set main camera
+  * Following Camera: Press "C" to switch cameras.
 * Drone selection:
   * Press "Space" to select and deselect aircrafts.
 * Navigation: